 - Celebrate small wins: Recognize and reward yourself for each step along the way, reinforcing the neural pathways associated with the new habit.

-- Be patient and persistent: Understand that habit formation takes time and consistent effort.
+- Be steadfast and persistent: Understand that habit formation takes time and consistent effort.
+The relationship between discipline and long-term habit success is direct — one reinforces the other.
 Embrace the journey and trust the neuroscience behind the process.

 Overcoming Habit Formation Challenges: A Neuroscience Perspective